essif-lab/framework/docs/terms/owner.md

 type: concept
 typeid: owner
 stage: draft
-hoverText: "a Party that has the legal or rightful title to control something."
+hoverText: "Owner: a Party that has the legal or rightful title to control something."
 ---

 ## Short Description